GeoffreyChen777/paperlib-website/src/en/extension-doc/ext-types/new-window-ext.md

 initialize();
 ```

-In the above code, we first created an instance of `RPCService`.
+In the above code, we first created an instance of `RendererRPCService`.
 This will create an `RPC` service in the current process.
 Then, we called the `rpcService.initCommunication()` method, which will notify other processes and establish the corresponding `MessagePort` communication channel to expose the corresponding `API`.
 Please refer to `services/rpc-service.ts` for more.

+The first argument must be consistant with the ID passed in when creating the new window.

 When the `rpcService.initCommunication()` method is executed, we can use the `rpcService.waitForAPI` method to wait for other processes to expose their corresponding `API`.
 Here, we wait for the main process and the rendering process to expose `PLMainAPI` and `PLAPI`.
 If you also need to access the corresponding service of the extension process, such as `PLExtAPI.extensionPreferenceService`, you can also wait for the extension process to expose `PLExtAPI` here: